Frances M. Beal: Journalism

 Aside from her involvement in organizations, Beal maintained a career as a writer and editor.
 She was an associate editor of The Black Scholar and reported for the San Francisco Bay View.
-Beal also was an editor of the TWWA's newspaper, Triple Jeopardy, The Black Woman’s Voice for the National Council of Negro Women, and a contributing editor to the Line of March, a Marxist-Leninist Theoretical Journal.
+Beal also was an editor of the TWWA's newspaper, Triple Jeopardy, The Black Woman's Voice for the National Council of Negro Women, and a contributing editor to the Line of March, a Marxist–Leninist Theoretical Journal.

 Publications

-Beal wrote an essay called "Slave of A Slave No More: Black Women in Struggle".
-Her essay was published in 1975 and appears in the 6th issue of The Black Scholar.
+Beal wrote an essay called "Slave of A Slave No More: Black Women in Struggle", which was published in 1975 and appears in the 6th issue of The Black Scholar.
 This essay addressed chauvinist attitudes of Black men that were predominant during the Civil Rights era.
-She argues that Black women have been subjected to additive exploitation and oppression because their black brothers maintain gendered ideologies in what should be a collective fight for social justice.
+She argues that Black women have been subjected to additive exploitation and oppression because their Black brothers maintain gendered ideologies in what should be a collective fight for social justice.

-In 1969 she published "Black Women's Manifesto; Double Jeopardy: To Be Black and Female".
+In 1969, she published "Black Women's Manifesto; Double Jeopardy: To Be Black and Female".
 She describes the nature of African-American women's unique oppression within sexist and racist orders and prescribes Black women's agency.
 That pamphlet was later revised and then published in The Black Woman, an anthology edited by Toni Cade Bambara in 1970.
 A revised version of "Double Jeopardy: To Be Black and Female" also appears in the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.
 It was featured in The Black Scholar in 1975.

-In 2002, Beal wrote an article called “Frederick Douglass’ Legacy for Our Times”, in which she names the erasure of imperialist struggles that go overlooked on Independence Day and draws from Fredrick Douglass to remind people "Freedom is a constant struggle."
+In 2002, Beal wrote an article called “Frederick Douglass’ Legacy for Our Times”, in which she names the erasure of imperialist struggles that go overlooked on Independence Day and draws from Frederick Douglass to remind people "Freedom is a constant struggle."

 Beal is featured in the 2013 historical documentary Feminist: Stories from Women's Liberation.